The Palladian Style in Country Architecture

 • Palladian windows

-• if you have an attic floor, you can make attic windows on the high walls under the roof
+• if there is an attic floor, attic windows can be set in the high walls beneath the roof

 • harmony with the surrounding landscape